Wood Flooring Grades Explained

-Wood flooring has an inimitable beauty.
-Each plank features unique details that will never be found replicated in any other floor – or any other tree trunk, for that matter.
-The natural knots, cracks and color variations in timber are what make a wood floor so distinctive.
-Yet, tastes differ and for some, wood is just as impressive in its more refined state with fewer details and less character.
+Wood flooring has inimitable beauty.
+Each plank features unique details never to be repeated again in any other floor – or any other tree.
+The natural knots, cracks and colour variations are what make a wood floor so distinctive.
+Yet, when it comes to home design, our tastes differ and for some of us, wood is just as impressive in its more refined state with less character.

-Wood flooring grades are the categories which define the level of character that features within a wood floor.
-The process involves carefully selecting planks by eye to ensure they are grouped with complementary planks that have a similar level of detail.
-The method ensures that a consistent overall feel is achieved within each grade of floor and creates variety across the collection to suit all preferences in wood flooring.
+Grades are the categories that allow us to control the levels of character in each of our wood floors.
+And the grading process involves carefully selecting planks by eye to ensure they are grouped with planks that have a similar level of detail.
+Using this method we can ensure a consistent feel is achieved across each of our floors.

-The Woodpecker flooring grades are Select, Rustic and Extra Rustic.
-These categories are home to three distinct styles of wood, making it easy to choose a level of character for your taste and interior theme.
+Our grading categories are Select, Rustic and Extra Rustic.
+These are home to three distinct styles of wood, making it easy to choose a level of character for your taste and interior theme.

-Select is Woodpecker’s most refined grade of wood flooring.
+Select is our most refined grade of wood.
 Each board is carefully picked for its few small knots and limited sapwood.
-Select wood does contain considerable grain, color variation and character, as is honest to the nature of timber, yet these features are minimized.
-The overall look is smooth and understated yet still evidently immersed in the beauty of real wood.
+The grade does still contain considerable graining, colour variation and character, as is honest to the nature of timber.
+Yet these features are minimised.
+The overall look is smooth and understated yet still immersed in the beauty of real wood.

-Woodpecker’s Rustic grade floors feature significantly more grain and color variation.
-Larger quantities of sapwood and large knots are included, together with dark streaks and filled cracks.
+Our Rustic grade floors feature more graining and colour variation.
+Larger quantities of sapwood and bigger knots are included, together with dark streaks and filled cracks.
 The grade provides a beautiful range of the rich details that you would expect to see in real timber.
-It’s the most common and our most popular grade of wood floor, complementary to most styles of interior.
+It’s the most common and our most popular grade of wood floor.
+It works well with lots of interior schemes.

-Very little is dismissed from floors of the extra rustic grade with an almost limitless number and size of knots included.
-Large color variations, filler, splits, cracks and sapwood are common characteristics of this truly distinctive design.
-The grade truly celebrates and enhances the striking details of wood as it naturally occurs.
+Very little is dismissed from floors of our Extra Rustic grade with an almost limitless number and size of knots included.
+Large colour variations, filler, splits, cracks and sapwood are common characteristics of this truly distinctive design.
+Extra Rustic celebrates the striking details of wood as it naturally occurs.

 Finding the grade of Woodpecker floors